-The Moffat Heritage Trust (Chaired by Niamh Elliott), together with the Society for the Protection of Ancient Buildings have come together to seek to ensure that the built environment of Moffat Town, and its cultural and economic future is protected and secured for the physical and emotional wellbeing of all its residents.
-Attached are links to various forthcoming activities which are being held in February, March and April this year, with full contact details.
-The first public meeting is to be held on 20 February 2020 in Moffat Town Hall, and a coffee morning will be held on 22 February 2020 to help raise funds.
-All are invited and a warm welcome awaits.
+The Moffat Heritage Trust (Chaired by Niamh Ní Shúilleabháin), together with the Society for the Protection of Ancient Buildings have come together to seek to ensure that the built environment of Moffat Town, and its cultural and economic future is protected and secured for the physical and emotional wellbeing of all its residents.

-Invitation to the Launch of the Moffat Heritage Trust from Niamh Elliott
+Update on the Moffat Heritage Trust from Niamh Ní Shúilleabháin

-The Moffat Heritage Group is in the process of being constituted with the Office of the Scottish Charity Regulator, and will shortly become the Moffat Heritage Trust.
+The Moffat Heritage Group is fully constituted with the Office of the Scottish Charity Regulator, and is now known as the Moffat Heritage Trust.
 The Group has been formed by people who care about the town’s history and culture and who are ever mindful of where we have come from, and where we need to go.
 The aim is to ensure that Moffat’s built, natural, cultural and economic future is protected and furthered in order to help secure the physical and emotional wellbeing of all its residents.

-The Group is currently in discussion with HES, asking them to sponsor and supply lime pointing tools and equipment for training events in the town in April.
+The Group is currently in discussion with Historic Environment Scotland, asking them to sponsor and supply lime pointing tools and equipment for training events in the town in April.
 This equipment can then be retained as a community resource for further community building repair projects.
 Such projects will not only improve the appearance of the town, but have the potential to bring people of all ages together.

 Last but not least, a Moffat Heritage Trust website is under construction and will be the reference point for all news, events, heritage stories and learned articles!
 The long-term aim is to seek as much community involvement as possible and to shape activities to encompass those that the people of Moffat would like to see.

-The Group warmly welcomes everyone with an interest in Moffat’s past and future to the first public meeting of the Moffat Heritage Trust at 7pm on February 20th, in the Moffat Town Hall.
+The Group warmly welcomes everyone with an interest in Moffat’s past and future.
 There is much in Moffat of which we can be truly proud.

-Archbold Moffatt House’ A rare B listed Georgian building in Moffat town up for online auction.
+Archbald Moffatt House: A rare B-listed Georgian building in Moffat town.
 Built in 1751 and remodelled in the 19th Century.